sat2493/InstagramClone/README.md

 # InstagramClone
-From following The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert course as taught by Colt Steele.
+Created from following along "The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert" course as taught by Colt Steele.